 There are 3 criteria that you generally have to meet:

 Generally, if you meet the criteria, you can apply for a mortgage through the First Home Loan.
 The criteria is slightly stricter than a normal bank but you will get a pre-approval when the main banks are unable to lend.

 The suppliers that we work with are Westpac, Co-Operative Bank and SBS.
 Even though a lot of the criteria is set by Kainga Ora, who underwrite the loan, there is still quite a bit of difference between how each bank assesses the loans.
 It is important to know that each supplier has it’s own criteria and fees and these can range substantially.

-The First Home Grant has almost exactly the same eligibility which is why it is so often confused with the First Home Loan.
+The First Home Grant has almost similar the same eligibility which is why it is so often confused with the First Home Loan however the key difference is that there are price caps – maximum purchase price – for the house you buy.
 The grant is money that is given by Kainga Ora to first home buyers to help boost their deposit.

 Note that you must commit to living in the property for a minimum of 6 months.
 As this money is a grant, Kainga Ora don’t want to be funding people who are just looking to flick the property quickly.
 This grant, after all, is to encourage first home buyers into their long-term homes!

 The amount that you receive as a grant depends on how long you have been in KiwiSaver; you can see how this gets confusing.
 You will receive $1,000 per year that you have been in KiwiSaver (a minimum of $3,000 and a maximum of $5,000).
 This amount doubles if you are buying a new home and is per person.
 In other words, you could receive up to $20,000 if 2 people have both been in KiwiSaver for at least 5 years and are purchasing a new home.

 A home is new if the Code of Compliance was issued less than 6 months ago and you are buying from the developer (that is, no one has ever owned this property before).

 Some traps we have seen people fall into with this is: